I’m not the kind of person who will preach to you, that you need to painstakingly plan out every moment of your Vietnam Tour.

 Hanoi is a great place to get in those last-minute food bucket list items.
 Cooking classes are another good option.

 Of course, street food is a given.
 Eat your weight in food, because – while we have a few stops left – this is the last, best stop for food.

 There’s enough to do in Hanoi to fill an entire trip to Vietnam and deserve an entire blog post to itself.

-Here are a few other notable attractions to see in the area: Hoàn Kiếm Lake, West Lake, Ho Chi Minh Mausoleum, Temple of Literature, and One Pillar Pagoda.
+Here are a few other notable attractions to see in the area: Hoàn Kiếm Lake, West Lake, Ho Chi Minh Mausoleum, the Temple of Literature, and One Pillar Pagoda.

-Sapa’s a perfect couple day getaway from Hanoi.
+Sapa’s a perfect couple-day getaway from Hanoi.
 And a great way to see some of the best beautiful landscapes has to offer.

 The best way to reach Sapa is with a luxury minivan.

 Lao Cai is a province in the far north of Vietnam, bordering China.
 It is best known as the gateway to Sapa, a popular tourist destination for its stunning mountain scenery.

 Halong Bay is a spectacular garden of islands, jutting rocks, wondrous views, and mammoth caves.
 The entire area of limestone cliffs and deep caves has been declared a UNESCO World Heritage Site.
 As well as coves like Lan Ha Bay, a beautiful area of Ha long bay.

 The best way to see the Bay is one on a couple of day tours.
 They have many boat tours that range from day trips to multiple-day trips (I suggest multiple-day trips).
 You should always plan some day trips, whether it is Vietnam, or the best day trips from Copenhagen..
 There are also party boats for backpackers out there.
 But a Halong bay cruise is a must on any Vietnam trip.